gausslabs/MP-PSI/pkg/README.md

 ### Benchmarks in web-app

 The benchmark relates to a PSI protocol are based on the following `bfv` parameters:

 - `ciphertext_moduli`: `[1032193, 1073692673]`
 - `extension_moduli` : `[995329, 1073668097]`
 - `plaintext_modulus`: `40961`
 - `ring_size`: `2048`

-The vector size is set to `ring_size * 3`
+The bit vector size, which is the subject of the PSI protocol, is set to `ring_size * 3`

 **Runtime**